mabelzunce/mabelzunce.github.io/_pages/about.md

 About Me
 ======
-I'm an electronic engineer and a scientist with a PhD in image processing interested in the basic science and translational application of novel medical image processing methods.
+[**_En_**] I'm an electronic engineer and a scientist with a PhD in image processing interested in the basic science and translational application of novel medical image processing methods.
 Over the years, I have designed and implemented a wide range of image processing and image reconstruction algorithms in the field of PET and SPECT image reconstruction.
 Also, I have been involved